dmr-analysis/dmr_analysis/Docs/demo2.md

 ### Step 3: DMR mapping:

 <p>
-In the third step, it maps the predicted DMRs and MRs to predefined genomic regions using hmst-seq-analyzer.
+In the third step, it maps the predicted DMRs and MRs to predefined genomic regions using dmr_analysis.
 This demo also includes several parameters that can be manually adjusted , such as the path of the input and output data folders, the name of output folders and files, and the selected DMRs for plotting.

  <ul>
- <li> In part a, genomic regions are generated using hmst_seq_analyzer module gene_annotation. </li>
+ <li> In part a, genomic regions are generated using dmr_analysis module dmr_gene_annotation. </li>
  <li> In the part b, DMRs are mapped into genomic regions defined in part a.</li>
   <li> Part c performs percentage calculations of DMR in annotated genomic regions.</li>
   <li> These percentages from part c are plotted in the last step d..</li>